Boston Restraining Order Lawyer / Boston 209A Defense Attorney

 While a 209A restraining order is a civil court order, an alleged violation will lead to criminal charges.
 A violation can be as simple as contacting the plaintiff by phone, email, text message, or facebook.
 Even third party contact, such as a mutual friend relaying a message, would constitute a violation.

 An alleged violation that leads to criminal charges can quickly escalate.
-An experienced criminal defense attorney can help you minimize the consequences of an alleged violation.
+An experienced Boston restraining order attorney can help you minimize the consequences of an alleged violation.
 The penalties for a conviction call for a maximum jail sentence of 2½ year, plus a $5,000 fine.

 Vacating a Restraining Order